 Where are Bail Bonds Services in Vista, California

 The City of Vista has a contract with the San Diego County Sheriff’s Department to provide law enforcement in the community The Sheriff's Department in Vista provides a complete range of services from a station, substation and a storefront office within the city.
 The services provide b narcotics and gang investigations by the Sheriff’s department include general patrol, juvenile intervention, investigations, crime prevention, community policing and all law enforcement administrative services.
 Additional specialized functions are available to the city through the Sheriff's Department, such as homicide investigations, helicopter patrols, bomb and arson investigations, swat teams, fraud and forgery investigations and licensing investigation.

 The City of Vista benefits from the ability to utilize all of the Sheriff’s Department assets in times of need.
 For more than 50 years the Vista Sheriff’s Station has been the center for law enforcement services in the City of Vista as well as the surrounding unincorporated areas.

-Vista Police Station Location:
+Bail Bonds at the Vista Police Station Location:

 325 South Melrose Dr.

 Vista, CA 92081

 What to do if Arrested in Vista